Celebrating North India's Colorful Festivals

 7. Diwali

-Diwali, the vibrant festival of lights, illuminates North India with grandeur and splendor.
-Celebrated throughout the country, Diwali holds a special place in the festivities of the region.
-People adorn their homes with lamps, lights, and colorful decorations, while also exchanging gifts and sweets.
-Worship of Goddess Lakshmi, the bringer of prosperity, is a central aspect of the celebration.
-The air is filled with the sounds of crackers and the aroma of delectable sweets.
+Diwali, the famous festival of lights, brightens North India with joy, colors, and festive spirit.
+Celebrated across the country, this vibrant festival sees homes adorned with lamps, diyas, lights, and colorful decorations, while families exchange gifts and sweets.
+A key part of the celebration is the worship of Goddess Lakshmi, the goddess of wealth and prosperity.
+The atmosphere is filled with the crackling of firecrackers and the delightful aroma of festive delicacies.

 In the sacred city of Varanasi, another enchanting event takes place during Kartik Purnima.
 Dev Deepawali, celebrated between November and December, transforms the ghats of Varanasi into a mesmerizing spectacle.
 Thousands of earthen lamps are set afloat on the river, creating a breathtaking visual display that attracts tourists and devotees from across the country.